 In most sectors, in reality, there's little difference between competing products and services.
 Branding enables customers to differentiate when making their buying decisions.
 Your brand is your promise to customers.
-It's what you stand for and why people should buy from you and not one of your competitors.
+It's what you stand for - why people should buy from you and not one of your competitors.

 Why are brands successful?

-Now think about your business.
+Next, think about your business.
 What are your core values?
 What promises do you make to customers?
 What is your unique selling proposition?
 What's your place in the market and which customers are you targeting?
 What are your key messages?
 How can your brand values be communicated visually?

 Creating a brand identity

 Your brand identity should be authentic for your business, but it need not be any less professional or engaging.
 Customers respond to original, independent brands - small businesses with their own personality and an engaging story to tell.

 Your brand identity should ring true with your business and its values.
 Consider how it will look in every environment in which it will be used.
-Simplicity is advised.
-Less is more, so limit your colour and typeface choices.
+Keep things simple.
+Less is more, so limit your colours and typeface choices.

 Apply your brand consistently

 Your customer experience should mirror your brand promises.
-For example, there's no point having reliability as a core brand value if you don't answer customer enquires promptly.
+For example, there's no point having reliability as a core brand value if you don't answer customer enquiries promptly.

-Never compromise, live your brand values every day and safeguard your brand identity.
+Never compromise - live your brand values every day and safeguard your brand identity.
 Customers must be able to quickly distinguish your business and understand what it stands for.